Pros and Cons of a Container Home: Are They Worth It?

 Windows and doors: Use double-glazed windows or any window with good insulation properties to prevent heat loss and cold drafts.
 For doors, consider having a secondary opening, such as double doors or roll-up doors made from metal.

 The secondary doors can be left open when a container home is occupied and can be locked shut when leaving the property.
-Most standard-sized shipping containers will have heavy-duty doors which are watertight and weather resistant.
+Most standard-sized units will have heavy-duty doors which are watertight and weather resistant.

 Are Container Tiny Houses Worth it?

 For people who are looking for an alternative building design that has the potential to be an environmentally-friendly housing solution, a shipping container is a worthy investment.
-But it is important to do research before acquiring a container home or repurposing a shipping container house
+But it is important to do research before acquiring one or repurposing a shipping box.

-Since shipping container home building is still relatively new and few container homes are built in most localities providing limited case studies.
-Although, the rise of its popularity is a good sign that shipping container homes as an alternative to traditional homes provides both builders and homeowners with positive feedback.
+Since shipping container home building is still relatively new and few are built in most localities providing limited case studies.
+Although, the rise of its popularity is a good sign as an alternative to traditional homes, its a good idea to get positive feedback from both builders and homeowners to ensure its right for you.

-When it comes to its resale value, container homes, generally, shipping container homes may be lower compared to conventional homes.
-But for housing development, shipping containers offer fast construction and setup.
+When it comes to its resale value, container homes may be lower compared to conventional homes.
+But for housing development, shipping containers offer fast construction and setup and may work well as a secondary onsite rental or office unit.